Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: The Proposed PU Learning Method

 Given a dataset $\mathcal{D}$ composed of a set $\mathcal{P}$ of genes with known DR relatedness (positive examples) and a set $\mathcal{U}$ of genes without known DR relatedness (unlabelled examples), where each gene is represented with a set of biological features $\mathcal{F}$, a set $\mathcal{RN}$ of genes unlikely to be DR-related (reliable negatives) is obtained as follows:

 \begin{enumerate}

 \item For each pair of genes $(g_i, g_j)$, a similarity metric is computed using their biological feature vectors $x_g = (f_1, ..., f_{|\mathcal{F}|})$.
-Our experiments use the Jaccard Measure $J(x_{g_i}, x_{g_j}$) \cite{jaccard1901etude, tanimoto1958elementary} owing to the binary nature of the biological features, as later discussed in Section \ref{sec:setup}.
+Due to the high degree of feature sparsity of the datasets involved and the fact that the datasets have only binary features (see Section \mbox{\ref{sec:datasets}}), we choose to use the Jaccard Measure $J(x_{g_i}, x_{g_j}$) \mbox{\cite{jaccard1901etude, tanimoto1958elementary}} over other options such as the Euclidean or cosine distances.
 Specifically, the Jaccard similarity between two ageing-related genes represented by vectors of binary biological features is computed as:

 where the numerator counts features with value 1 in both genes' feature vectors and the denominator counts features with value 1 in only one of the two genes' feature vectors. \item The set of reliable negatives $\mathcal{RN}$ is initialized with no elements. \item For each unlabelled gene $g_i$ in the training set: \begin{enumerate} \item Find the $k$ training gene closest to $g_i$ (its $k$ nearest neighbours) based on their pairwise Jaccard similarities. \item Two conditions are checked: \begin{itemize} \item Whether the single closest gene to $g_i$ is unlabelled (no known DR relation). \item Whether the proportion of genes without known relation to DR among the top $k$ nearest neighbours of $g_i$ is higher than a set threshold $t$. \end{itemize}